fromzeroedu/from-flask-to-quart-course/manuscript/5 QuartFeed (MySQL DB FriendFeed Clone).md

 Save the file.

-Our last step if to modify the `user/views` controller.
+Our last step is to modify the `user/views` controller.

 First we add the `render_template` module from `Quart`, add the methods to the view, so that it accepts both `GET` and `POST`, and finally add the render template function, but notice the format here; it's `return await` and not `await return`.